Ankle Instability and Falls: Why Your Old Sprain Is Still a Risk

 Can athletes develop fall risk from ankle instability?

 Athletes are actually among the groups most likely to develop it, and most likely to underestimate it.
-Sports involve exactly the movement patterns that stress an ankle with compromised proprioception: sudden direction changes, landing on one foot, contact that shifts your base of support unexpectedly.
+Sports involve exactly the movement patterns that stress an ankle with compromised balance feedback: sudden direction changes, landing on one foot, contact that shifts your base of support unexpectedly.
 Many athletes compensate well at moderate speeds and don't notice the gap until they're moving at full intensity.
-Return-to-sports rehab that includes proprioceptive work, not just strength and mobility, closes that gap.
+Return-to-sports rehab that includes balance work, not just strength and mobility, closes that gap.

 What is chronic ankle instability?

 Chronic ankle instability is the term for ongoing looseness, giving way, or repeated sprains in an ankle that's had a previous injury.
 It's usually the result of inadequate rehab after an initial sprain.
 The ligament healed, but the sensory feedback system never fully recovered.
-Research published in the Journal of Orthopaedic & Sports Physical Therapy puts that figure at up to 40%.
+Chronic ankle instability is a common long-term outcome after an ankle sprain that never fully rebuilt strength, balance, and sensory feedback.
 The core issues are compromised balance feedback and reduced mechanical stability.
 Both respond to training, and both benefit from appropriate external support during activity.

 Will an ankle brace actually help prevent falls?

 A brace helps by limiting the range of motion where most ankle rolls occur.
-It doesn't restore proprioception, but it creates a physical barrier that reduces how far the ankle can turn before the foot catches it.
-For someone with chronic instability or fall risk during active use, the Swede-O Strap Lok is the stronger fit — the figure-8 strap system helps lock the ankle against the side-to-side movement where most rolls happen.
+It doesn't restore balance feedback, but it creates a physical barrier that reduces how far the ankle can turn before the foot catches it.
+For someone with chronic instability or fall risk during active use, the Swede-O Strap Lok is the stronger fit.
 For lower-demand daily support, the Swede-O Trim Lok fits without the bulk.

 Stay on Your Feet